Contact us

 The 4 psychological symptoms of valium addiction are:

-• Suicidal Thoughts: Valium addiction increases the risk of suicidal ideation and attempts, reflecting the profound psychological distress caused by dependence on the drug.
+• Suicidal Thoughts: Valium addiction increases the risk of suicidal ideation and attempts, reflecting profound psychological distress caused by dependence on the drug.

 Behavioral Symptoms of Valium Addiction